DigitalOceanPHP/Client/README.md

 // return a collection of Image entity
 $backups = $droplet->getBackups(123);

-// return a collection og Action entity of the droplet 123
+// return a collection of Action entity of the droplet 123
 $actions = $droplet->getActions(123);

 // return the Action entity 456 of the droplet 123